johowoo/FitnessAPP/README.md

 * delete function in each pic  ✔️
  (refresh after deleting
   after deleting the last pic return to Progress)
+* delete one pic modal -> confirm modal✔️
+* default empty page of progress ✔️
+* editable sets in currentWorkout ✔️

 ### bugs
 * position of photoModal ✔️
 * blur on editSets (key must be unique and can not be random)✔️